inductiva/docs/docs/cloud-storage/cloud-storage.md

+---
-# Storage and Data Flow
+title: Storage and Data Flow
+description: ""
+seo:
+ title: “”
+ description: “”
+---

 When talking about concepts like storage at Inductiva, there are 3 levels you need to consider: